10 – Healing Waters

-Our Top 10 Mr. Mister Songs list presents 10 essential songs from a band that scored two number one singles in the 1980s.
-While the group was short lived having released only three albums during their initial run, their songs have continued to be played on radio and television for over thirty years.
+Our Top 10 Mr. Mister Songs list presents 10 essential songs from a band that scored two number-one singles in the 1980s.
+While the group was short-lived, having released only three albums during their initial run, their songs have continued to be played on the radio and television for over thirty years.
 Mr. Mister was a band fueled by great musicianship, which is often overlooked because of their big 80s rock, pop, and techno sound.
 Many of the group members have gone on to have amazing musical careers, working with some of the best acts in rock history.
-The group was founded by musicians Richard Page, Steve George, Steve Farris, and Pat Mastelotto,
+The group was founded by musicians Richard Page, Steve George, Steve Farris, and Pat Mastelotto.

 # 10 – Healing Waters

 We open our top Mr. Mister songs list with an excellent track entitled “Healing Waters.”
 This was one of those great singles that got away.
-Its so well written, it was probably too well written.
-The entire album suffered from a similar fate of just being done so well, it lacked a certain simplicity in melody and arrangement that made their previous album such a big hit.
-That’s not a bad thing, and it’s not a knock on Welcome To The Real World, which is such a superb album, it’s just the story of consumers sometimes just not accepting depth.
+It’s so well written, it was probably too well written.
+The entire album suffered from a similar fate: it was just done so well; it lacked the certain simplicity in melody and arrangement that made their previous album such a big hit.
+That’s not a bad thing, and it’s not a knock on Welcome To The Real World, which is such a superb album; it’s just the story of consumers sometimes just not accepting depth.
 The song was the third single from Mr. Mister’s third album, released in 1987, entitled Go On…

 # 9 – Learning To Crawl